Home

 Eligibility criteria:

-1. 12 months minimum post-graduate clinical experience in the public health system as a nurse, midwife, resident medical officer (RMO PGY2+), registrar, allied health professional or dental officer by commencement of program.
+- 12 months minimum post-graduate clinical experience in the public health system as a nurse*, midwife*, resident medical officer (RMO PGY2+), registrar, allied health professional or dental practitioner by commencement of program.

-3. Contracted to work clinically at a participating WA Health site in 2022 as a nurse, midwife, RMO, Registrar, allied health professional or other health professional at a minimum of 0.5 FTE.
-See below list of participating sites by clinical profession.
+- Contracted to work clinically at a participating hospital site, clinic or health service in 2025 as a nurse, midwife, RMO, Registrar, dental practitioner or allied health professional at a minimum of 0.4 FTE (see list of participating sites in the section below).

 Participating sites by clinical profession